mendixlabs/app-services-components/apps/web-widgets/app-guide-mendix-widget/README.md

 This widget also solves a Race condition when Mendix app is loading and the Widget is initializing.

-_\* As most Mendix apps use a fixed window hight and scrolls a containing div, this causes issues when the desired highlighted point is not in the Viewport on page load._
+_\* As most Mendix apps use a fixed window height and scrolls a containing div, this causes issues when the desired highlighted point is not in the Viewport on page load._

 ## Usage